 “As I got older, I started to think about what I’d do when I can’t play hockey anymore,” O’Brien says.
 “I know I can’t play forever, and I want to have something else I fall back on when my hockey days are over.”

 A Degree to Fit an Unconventional Life

 During one of O’Brien’s off-season summers back home in Minnesota, he took action on his urge to reignite his education.
 Back in his old stomping grounds at the U of M, he began to search through the University’s myriad offerings, and it was then that he discovered the MdS program.
-The degree promised an individualized approach for students wanting to design a degree to fit their needs and busy lives, as well as the attention of an adviser who would ensure students checked all the requirements they’d need to graduate.
+The degree promised an individualized approach for students wanting to design a degree to fit their needs and busy lives, as well as the attention of an advisor who would ensure students checked all the requirements they’d need to graduate.
 Best of all for O’Brien, the MdS program offered tremendous flexibility.
 He could take classes at a pace that worked for him, and he could even do the majority of those courses online.

 “The program works out perfectly.
 It’s very flexible, so you can make it work with whatever job or obligations you have.
 And for me, that flexibility was huge.”

-“I enrolled in the program and met with my adviser to come up with a plan,” O’Brien says.
+“I enrolled in the program and met with my advisor to come up with a plan,” O’Brien says.
 “I’m taking mostly business and communications classes, and that will eventually satisfy my degree requirements.
 It’ll be nice to have a broad set of skills.
 I know that there’s so much I’ll be able to do with a business and communications background one day.”